vaidashi/career-development-curriculum/optional_sessions/organization.md

 #### Beyond Calendars
 There are other organizational systems that could be helpful for you to keep your

-#### Old School
+#### Going Analog
-Using a physical planner can be a great way to keep track of deadlines and  There is also something very satisfying about writing something down and being able to check it off later.
+Using a physical planner can be a great way to keep track of deadlines and task lists through a system that you can design.
+There is also something very satisfying about writing something down and being able to check it off later.

-**Bullet Journals** are a great way to keep track of notes as well as ....
+**[Bullet Journals](http://bulletjournal.com/)** are a way that you can use a physical planner in a method similar to a    Watch [this video](https://www.youtube.com/watch?v=fm15cmYU0IM) to see how it can work.

 Intros to Trello,

-#### Virtual To-do Lists
+#### Virtual To-Do Lists
 * Todoist
 * Wunderlist

 #### Bookmarks
 As you compile notes and resources from your many web searches  **Google Keep** is a great organizer for bookmarks.
 Add it as an extension on your browser...

 ** You Do:** Make plans to set up a system right now.
 If you're already using a system, consider ways of making it more productive.
+Consider:

+* What is most meaningful to you when it comes to organizing your priorities?
+What system will have the most motivation for you?
+*

 ### Workflow: I do, Then Group Discussion